 This assortment of races, and shows of all kinds, appealed to both young and old, making the SUPERBIKER a real family event !

-The Jules Tacheny Circuit will morph once again into a world motorcycling temple over October 9, 10 and 11, with skids and jumps in quick succession at a nail-biting pace over an ultra-fast track which alternates between tarmac and off-road.
+The Jules Tacheny Circuit will morph once again into a world motorcycling temple over October 7, 8 and 9, with skids and jumps in quick succession at a nail-biting pace over an ultra-fast track which alternates between tarmac and off-road.
 Non-stop thrills and spills are assured where the audience can get right up close to the action, including some truly breathtaking acrobatics by the planet’s best stunt and freestyle riders.
 Not to mention the After Race Party on Saturday, October 8 from 6 p.m. to midnight!

 Over 400 race riders are expected at Mettet this October across various levels: Supermoto, Senior, Junior Superbiker, Prestige and Quads.
-The “Legends” will also be back on TM bikes, like in 2019.
+The Isle of Man pilots will also be on the TMs.
+More than 350 pilots are expected in Mettet.

 Superbiker organisers welcome you to Mettet for the 36th edition of this Supermoto Mecca which, just like in 2019, is set to be packed with surprises for newcomers to the sport and will have everyone from die-hard fans and regulars to motorsport virgins and the merely curious captivated for life.